 Frankfurt Moves!

-KfW Stiftung initiated the programme Frankfurt Moves! in cooperation with Frankfurt LAB in order to contribute to the diversity of the regional cultural landscape in Frankfurt am Main.
+KfW Stiftung initiated the programme Frankfurt Moves! in cooperation with its partners in order to contribute to the diversity of the regional cultural landscape in Frankfurt am Main.

 Partner